Swineshead, Lincolnshire: History

-The lost village of Stenning, or Estovening, mentioned in the Domesday book of 1086 is represented by the site of the moated Estovening Hall, which was the manor house of the Holland family.
+The lost village of Stenning, or Estovening, mentioned in the Domesday Book of 1086 is represented by the site of the moated Estovening Hall, which was the manor house of the Holland family.
 Ralph, founder of the Estovening branch of the Holland family was buried in Swinehead Abbey in 1262.

 A medieval motte castle is believed to have been constructed in the 12th century by the de Gresley family, lords of the manor of Swineshead at Manwar Ings.
 The remains of the castle are visible as substantial earthworks, which are a scheduled monument.
-The easiest access to the motte is by turning off the A52 at the Manor Farm Shop which is in the Baythorpe region of the village.
+The easiest access to the motte is by turning off the A52 which is in the Baythorpe region of the village.

 Swineshead railway station opened in 1847 as part of the Sleaford and Boston Railway.

 Hitherto, the parish had formed part of Boston Rural District, in the Parts of Holland.
 Holland was one of the three divisions (formally known as parts) of the traditional county of Lincolnshire.
 Since the Local Government Act of 1888, Holland had been in most respects, a county in itself.